Goans: Islam

 Only a small number of native Muslims remain and are known as Moir, the word is derived from the Portuguese Mouro, which means Moor.
-Muçulmano was the word later used in Portuguese to identify them.
+Muçulmano was the word later used in Portuguese to identify them, which is still the world used in today's Portuguese.

-Others

-There are minuscule numbers of the Goan diaspora now converted to Sikhism and Buddhism, as well as a few atheists.

 Geographical distribution

 Goans have been migrating all along the Konkan region and across the Anglosphere, Lusosphere and Persian Gulf countries for the last six centuries because of socio-religious and economic reasons.
 The Indian diaspora have been assimilated with other Konkani people of Maharashtra, Karnataka and Kerala.
 Goans across the globe refer to the publication, Goan Voice for news about members from their community.

-Many overseas Goans have settled in the erstwhile British Empire and the United Kingdom mainly in south-west town of Swindon, Leicester in the east Midlands and in London areas such as Wembley and Southall, as well as the former Portuguese territories and Portugal itself.
-According to Office for National Statistics, as of June 2020, the population of EU Nationals (Indian-born Portuguese citizens) in UK was about 35,000 with significant population in Swindon having approximately 20,000 Goan origin residents.
+Many overseas Goans have settled in the erstwhile British Empire and the United Kingdom mainly in south-west town of Swindon, Leicester in the East Midlands and in London (especially Wembley and Southall).
+Many Goans have migrated to the UK on Portuguese passports due to the UK being an EU member country up until the Brexit.
+According to the Office for National Statistics, as of June 2020, the population of EU Nationals (Indian-born Portuguese citizens) in UK was about 35,000.

+Many Goans have also chosen to migrate to the former Portuguese territories (especially Mozambique) and to Portugal itself.

 Pre-Portuguese migrations

-There are no definitive records of Goan migration prior to the Portuguese conquests in the region of Goa.
+There are no definitive records of Goan migration prior to the Portuguese conquests in the region corresponding to nowadays Goa.
 One reason being that the Goan people were not a distinct ethnic group as yet.

-Migrations from 1510-1700s (First Phase)
+Migrations from 1510–1700s (first phase)

 The first recorded instances of significant emigrations of Goans could be traced back to the Portuguese conquest of Goa in 1510 and the subsequent flight of the surviving Muslim residents to the territories ruled by the Sultanate of Bijapur.
-Sizable numbers of Hindus also later fled to Mangalore and Canara during the 16th-17th centuries due to the increasing Christianization of Goa.
+Sizable numbers of Hindus also later fled to Mangalore and Kanara during the 16th–17th centuries due to the increasing Christianization of Goa.
 They were soon followed by some newly-converted Catholics, who fled the Goa Inquisition.
-There were also emigrations from Goa to Canara to escape the War of the League of the Indies, the Dutch–Portuguese War, the Maratha Invasion of Goa (1683), taxation as well as epidemics during the same time period.
+There were also emigrations from Goa to Kanara to escape the War of the League of the Indies, the Dutch–Portuguese War, the Maratha Invasion of Goa (1683), taxation as well as epidemics during the same time period.
 Goan Catholics also started traveling overseas during the latter part of this time period.
 There were migrations of Goan Catholics to other parts of the global Portuguese Empire, such as Portugal, Mozambique, Ormuz, Muscat, Timor, Brasil, Malaca, Pegu, and Colombo.
 48 Goan Catholics permanently migrated to Portugal during the 18th century.
 Goan involvement in Portuguese trade around the Indian Ocean involved both Hindu and Catholic Goan communities.
 However, upper-caste Goan Hindus did not travel to foreign countries due to the religious prohibition imposed by the Dharmaśāstras, which states that crossing salt water would corrupt oneself.